Eliza is an aspiring writer, author, and filmmaker from Australia.

-You can appreciate the song as if its saying, "yes, you can buy the handbag, or not.
+You can appreciate the song, as if it's saying, "yes, you can buy the handbag, or not.
 Just stay and enjoy the music."
-No one wants to be preached at and if companies would realise this I am sure that advertising wouldn't be such a dirty word.
+No one wants to be preached at.
+If companies would realise this I am sure that advertising wouldn't be such a dirty word.

 If putting the art first were to become the trend in advertising, perhaps companies would waste less time fitting classic lyrics around bug spray and more on original songs and pieces of art.
 The internet is the gate keeper for this and while some brands and publishers, like the above, are beginning to do this others are sticking with the campaign formulas of the 2000s.
 I for one would love to see encouragement of art in more aspects of society and this is a way to do it.